-- A Conventional Mortgage Loan that is a Cooperative Share Loan must be in an original amount that did not exceed our maximum amount limitations for first liens on one-family residences established by federal law.
-(If we also own an interest in the project mortgage for that Cooperative, the usual maximum for a Cooperative Share Loan must be reduced by the portion of the project mortgage that is attributable to the Cooperative Share Loan.) - The maximum dollar amounts for both the Residential Property Loans and the Cooperative Share Loans that we can purchase is subject to adjustment each year.
+- The maximum dollar amounts for both the Residential Property Loans and the Cooperative Share Loans that we can purchase are subject to adjustment each year.
 Any adjustment is effective as of January 1st and is set forth in our Selling Guide or in a Selling Guide Announcement.
 (You may obtain our current maximum dollar purchase limitations by calling us at 1-800-237-8627.) - The maximum amounts for loans secured by single-family properties in Alaska, Hawaii and the Virgin Islands are 50% higher than the limits for the rest of the country that appear in our Selling Guide or Selling Guide Announcement. - The original principal balance of a Mortgage Loan that is in subordinate lien position must not exceed 50% of our first lien limit for a single-family property.
 In addition, if we have dealt with the first lien loan on a single-family property, we will buy a subordinate lien on that property only if the combined original balances of the first lien and the subordinate lien do not exceed our maximum dollar purchase amounts for single-family loans.

-If a first lien Conventional Mortgage Loan on a single-family property has a loan-to-value ratio greater than 80%, that loan usually must be insured or guaranteed by a qualified insurer at the coverage percentage specified in our Selling Guide.
+If a first lien Conventional Mortgage Loan on a single-family property has a loan-tovalue ratio greater than 80%, that loan usually must be insured or guaranteed by a qualified insurer at the coverage percentage specified in our Selling Guide.
 If a subordinate lien Conventional Mortgage Loan on a single-family property, together with the related first lien, has a loan-to-value ratio greater than 70%, that subordinate loan generally must be insured or guaranteed by a qualified insurer at the coverage percentage our Selling Guide requires.
 Any mortgage insurer must be acceptable to us.
 As an alternative to mortgage insurance, Lenders may contract with us either to repurchase Conventional Mortgage Loans that go in default under certain circumstances or to retain a minimum 10% participation interest in the Conventional Mortgage Loans.